satrancci/CS5930/data/clean/labeled/concatenated/ML/README.txt

 The dataset will be split into training matrix/response vector in Python The features will be standardized in Python as well

+NOTE: dataset_final is highly skewed into the bot binary class (4317 - yes, 725 - no).
+Therefore, I generated another dataset "dataset_equal_class.csv" where binary classes representation is 50/50.